Sylius/Sylius/docs/book/organization/backward-compatibility-promise.rst

 deprecated and how the feature was replaced (whenever possible).

-A PHP deprecation must also be triggered to help people with the migration:
+A PHP deprecation must also be triggered to help people with the migration, for instance:

 .. code-block:: php

     trigger_deprecation(
         'sylius/some-package', // package name
-        '1.X', // package version
+        '1.x', // package version
-        'XXX is deprecated since version 1.X and will be removed in 2.Y.
-Use YYY instead.', // message );
+        'A is deprecated and will be removed in Sylius 2.0.
+Use B instead.', // message );

 You should not use the @trigger_error() function.